15 Common Purchases to Quit Buying if You Want to Save Money and Live Greener

-Do you know saving money and living a more sustainable lifestyle go hand in hand?
+Do you know that saving money and living a more sustainable lifestyle go hand in hand?
 By cutting back on everyday purchases, you not only keep more cash in your wallet but also reduce waste.

 Bottled water